wp-plugins/simple-drop-cap/readme.txt

 1. Upload 'simple-drop-cap' to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the plugin dashboard.

-= How to use this plugin: =

-1. For WP version 3.9 or higher, on post or page editing interface, select the word you want to transform into a drop cap.
-2. Click "Drop Cap" button which is located on tinymce editor tools.
-3. For WP version below 3.9, you can manually put the shortcode between a word like this: [dropcap]word[/dropcap].

 == Frequently Asked Questions ==